Multi-Locale Setup

 Arabic https://example.com/ar/ dist/ar/

 The default locale has no URL prefix.
-This gives cleaner URLs for your primary language and better SEO.
+Cleaner URLs for the primary language, better SEO, zero-click landing for most visitors.

 Template variables